afpoley/CHEL/README.md

 # ]
 #
 # Convert list of dicts → GeoDataFrame
-# (Replace this section with your actual participant data source)
+# (Replace this with your actual participant data source)
 import pandas as pd
 from shapely.geometry import Point